publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch41/m__us_usc_t16_s2101a.md

         (3) the State Technical Committee;

-        (4) applicable Federal land management agencies;
+        (4) applicable Federal land management agencies; and

-        (5) as feasible, appropriate military installations where the voluntary participation and management of private or State-owned or other public forestland is able to support, promote, and contribute to the missions of such installations; and

-        (6) for purposes of the Forest Legacy Program under [section 2103c of this title][/us/usc/t16/s2103c], the State lead agency designated by the Governor.
+        (5) for purposes of the Forest Legacy Program under [section 2103c of this title][/us/usc/t16/s2103c], the State lead agency designated by the Governor.

     (d) __Incorporation of other plans__